grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dt>Ba’Raknul</dt>
 <dd>
   <p>I think the common folk see and hear way more than we do...
-Everywhere I have gone on missions the commoners, whether enemy or bystander, knew of strange creatures or ‘myths’.</p>
-  <p>I wouldn’t put it past someone like sparrow to even trick these creatures into working for them.</p>
+Everywhere I have gone on missions the commoners, whether enemy or bystander, knew of strange creatures or ‘myths’.
+I wouldn’t put it past someone like Sparrow to even trick these creatures into working for them.</p>
   <p>A well placed lie or false information leaves us a target, which is good for them however you slice it.</p>
 </dd>

 <dt>Biron</dt>
 <dd>
-  <p class="action">growls</p>
+  <p class="action">growls.</p>
   <p>The beasts die like any man.
 We kill them and move on.</p>
 </dd>